publiclab/webjack/README.md

 Try it out in this live demo: https://publiclab.github.io/webjack/examples/

+Also see [webjack-firmata](https://github.com/publiclab/webjack-firmata), which builds on `webjack` to provide a browser-based hardware interface for [firmata.js](https://github.com/firmata/firmata.js).

 ## Installation

 1. If not already done, install the SoftModem Arduino library: